puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/kubernetes-api/config-and-storage-resources/volume.md

   A pod can use both types of ephemeral volumes and persistent volumes at the same time.

   <a name="EphemeralVolumeSource"></a>
-  *Represents an ephemeral volume that is handled by a normal storage driver.*
+  *Represents an ephemeral volume that is handled by a standard storage driver.*

   - **ephemeral.volumeClaimTemplate** (PersistentVolumeClaimTemplate)